DuneManta/MobileStructures/README.md

 In order to run the application, you may need to ensure you version of Java is on par with what I have been using for development.
 This version is Java 17 - 17.0.11.9 provided by Adoptium.
 A guide for installing this version of Java can be found below this paragraph, created by the open source developers at the MegaMek project.
 This is the guide I followed to install my version of Java.

 https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium

+It is difficult to explain exactly what each different input choice means to those uninitiated with the Battletech tabletop game.
+Some fields are somewhat self explanitory, but others only make sense within the universe.
+In general, I have it set up so that the higher numbers mean bigger/stronger structures, while lower numbers will typically cooralate with smaller and lighter weight ones.